 I had such good intentions at the start of the year.
 I was going to lose weight, get in shape, and most of all, return to writing on a regular basis.
 And then the rest of 2020 hit.

-It started with COVID and it ends with COVID and a succession of masks and hand washes and furtive outdoor trips.
+It started with COVID and it ends with COVID and a parade of masks and hand washes and furtive outdoor trips.
 We made it worse on ourselves by deciding come hell, high water, or pandemic, we were still going to follow through on our decision to sell our home in Missouri and move to Savannah.
 And we did make the thousand mile move, though it’s not something I would recommend to anyone else during a pandemic.

 Before and after each house viewing was a frantic wiping down of surfaces.
 On the trips to and from Georgia, we stayed at hotels that sometimes echoed like ghost towns.
 One hotel provided us a little bag with soap and toiletries in it.
 We were lucky to find toilet paper in the bathroom.
 If it weren’t for Cracker Barrel, we would have starved.